How do I renew my driving licence at 70?

 The DVLA will send a D46P form 90 days before your 70th birthday, if this is not received, you can use a D1 form from the Post Office

-You can continue driving if your application is being processed and you meet medical standards, unless advised otherwise by a doctor
+You can continue driving while your application is being processed provided you meet certain criteria

-Older drivers, aged 70 or over, make up about 14% or 5.7 million of the 41 million full car driving licence holders in the UK, according to the latest data from the Department for Transport.
+Yes, there is no age limit for driving in the UK.
+Older drivers, aged 70 or over, make up 14.7% or 6.2 million of the 42 million full car driving licence holders in the UK, according to the latest data from the Department for Transport.

 If you’re an older driver you’re entitled to carry on driving as long as you are still fit and able to but instead of your UK driving licence being valid for the standard 10 years, you’ll need to renew it every three years.